XVARY Composite Score

 the recent 8.3% quarterly margin shows there is profit cushion, but not a luxurious one.

-multiple compression without bad operations
+Multiple compression without bad operations

 the stock trades at $95 while the 3–5 year target midpoint sits at $87. sometimes the risk is not that the business breaks. it's that the stock already assumes the good part.